Pro teams allowing fans as Pennsylvania eases restrictions | Times Leader

-HARRISBURG, Pa.
-(AP) — Pennsylvania is paving the way for fans at pro sports venues whose stands have been empty for a year or more, easing restrictions on large gatherings to reflect a sustained slide in new COVID-19 cases, hospitalizations and deaths.
-It is also lifting restrictions on out-of-state travel.
+HARRISBURG — Fans will soon return to pro sports venues whose stands have been empty for a year or more as Pennsylvania on Monday eased restrictions on large gatherings to reflect a sustained slide in new COVID-19 cases, hospitalizations and deaths.

-Outdoor venues are now allowed to host events , while indoor occupancy will be 15% of maximum capacity, regardless of venue size, state officials said.
+Under the relaxed gathering limits announced by Gov. Tom Wolf, outdoor venues are now allowed to host events up to 20% of their maximum capacity, while indoor occupancy will be 15% of maximum capacity, regardless of venue size.

 The Pittsburgh Penguins said it would allow 2,800 fans into PPG Paints Arena for Tuesday’s game against the Philadelphia Flyers.
 It will be the Pens’ first home game with fans since a victory over Montreal on March 8, 2020.